MarvellChristian/ProjectPRAPPaletto/README.md

 # Paletto Project

-This is my very first web development project.
-This project was a challenge that I must do when I first joined a computer club in my college years.
-This is my first hand-on experience in coding with HTML and CSS.
+This was my very first web development project — a challenge I had to complete when I first joined a computer club during my college years.
+It was my initial hands-on experience with coding using HTML and CSS.